HVR88/HVR88_project_extras/readme.md

 * Virtual Keyboard scaling
   * Adapts to cropped height as necessary

-* Hot Key to toggle (ON/OFF) the currently set cropping for both Horizontal and Vertical at the same time
+* Hot Key to toggle (ON/OFF) the currently set Quick Zoom / Cropping preset

 * Hot Key to cycle through the Quick Zoom / Border Cropping presets

-* Hot Key to cycle through the presets for Horizontal Cropping
+* Hot Key to cycle through the presets for Width Cropping

-* Hot Key to cycle through the presets for Vertical Cropping - includes Manual Crop setting
+* Hot Key to cycle through the presets for Height Cropping - includes Manual Crop setting

 * Reorganized & relabled Core Options for quicker access and ease of use